 A piezoelectric transducer (also known as a piezoelectric sensor) is a device that uses the piezoelectric effect to measure changes in acceleration, pressure, strain, temperature or force by converting this energy into an electrical charge.

-The electric voltage produced by a piezoelectric transducer can be easily measured by voltage measuring instruments.
+The electric voltage produced by a piezoelectric transducer can be easily measured by the voltage measuring instruments.
 Since this voltage will be a function of the force or pressure applied to it, we can infer what the force/pressure was by the voltage reading.
 In this way, physical quantities like mechanical stress or force can be measured directly by using a piezoelectric transducer.

 A piezoelectric actuator behaves in the reverse manner of the piezoelectric sensor.
 It is the one in which the electric effect will cause the material to deform i.e. stretch or bend.

-That means in piezoelectric sensor, when force is applied to stretch or bend it, an electric potential is generated and in opposite when on a piezoelectric actuator, an electric potential is applied it is deformed i.e. stretched or bend.
+That means in a piezoelectric sensor, when force is applied to stretch or bend it, an electric potential is generated and in opposite when on a piezoelectric actuator, an electric potential is applied it is deformed i.e. stretched or bend.

 A piezoelectric transducer consists of quartz crystal which is made from silicon and oxygen arranged in crystalline structure (SiO2).
-Generally, unit cell (basic repeating unit) of all crystal is symmetrical but in piezoelectric quartz crystal it is not.
+Generally, unit cell (basic repeating unit) of all crystal is symmetrical but in piezoelectric quartz crystal, it is not.
 Piezoelectric crystals are electrically neutral.

 The atoms inside them may not be symmetrically arranged but their electrical charges are balanced means positive charges cancel out negative charge.
-The quartz crystal has the unique property of generating electrical polarity when mechanical stress applied on it along a certain plane.
+The quartz crystal has the unique property of generating electrical polarity when mechanical stress applied to it along a certain plane.
 Basically, There are two types of stress.
-One is compressive stress and other is tensile stress.
+One is compressive stress and the other is tensile stress.

 When there is unstressed quartz no charges induce on it.
-In the case of compressive stress, positive charges are induced in one side and negative charges are induced in the opposite side.
+In the case of compressive stress, positive charges are induced on one side and negative charges are induced in the opposite side.
 The crystal size gets thinner and longer due to compressive stress.
 In the case of tensile stress, charges are induced in reverse as compare to compressive stress and quartz crystal gets shorter and fatter.

 A piezoelectric transducer is based on the principle of the piezoelectric effect.
 The word piezoelectric is derived from the Greek word piezen, which means to squeeze or press.
 The piezoelectric effect states that when mechanical stress or forces are applied on quartz crystal, produce electrical charges on the quartz crystal surface.
 The piezoelectric effect is discovered by Pierre and Jacques Curie.
 The rate of charge produced will be proportional to the rate of change of mechanical stress applied to it.
 Higher will be stress higher will be voltage.